jelbatnigi/Admit/README.md

 4. login services :

 by typing in the url http://localhost:8080 The user will be directed to a login page.
 The authentication uses Spring securtity.
-I have procided hardcoded passwords
+I have provided hardcoded user and passwords

 username : user